pocin/kbc-mailchimp-writer/README.md

 ### Adding members to already existing lists
 Use column `list_id` in the `add_members.csv` input table to specify the list (found in the mailchimp website).

+### Updating members
+apart from `list_id` and `email_address` there are no mandatory fields.
+Just update those you want, the remaining ones will be left intact
+See [documentation](https://developer.mailchimp.com/documentation/mailchimp/reference/lists/members/#edit-patch_lists_list_id_members_subscriber_hash) for reference on different columns